With this much search and social media activity every minute, Content Shock will increase as a challenge for marketers in 2020

-Managing Content Shock in 2017
+Managing Content Shock in 2020

 This upward trend of content consumption is not sustainable because every human has a physiological, inviolable limit to the amount of content they can consume.
 I believe as marketers, we have been lulled into a false sense of security thinking that this consumption trend will continue to rise without end.
 That is simply not possible.

-Recent research by Moz and Buzzsumo shows that the majority of content marketing has limited impact with 75% of blog posts they analysed getting fewer than 10 social shares and zero links from other domains.
+Research by Moz and Buzzsumo shows that the majority of content marketing has limited impact with 75% of blog posts they analysed getting fewer than 10 social shares and zero links from other domains.
 It also presents an issue for marketers who are researching best practice in different areas, as often there are so many different messages it is hard to know where to begin.
 Smart Insights can help here by keeping you up to date with the need to know platform changes in our and analysing and digesting all the latest best practices for countering 'Content Shock'.

 Smart Insights can help here by keeping you up to date with the need to know platform changes in our and analysing and digesting all the latest marketing advice.
-For example, each month we have our summary of What's Hot in Digital Marketing and our regularly updated Digital media cheat sheet to keep members up-to-date on the latest changes on the main digital marketing platforms like Facebook, Google, LinkedIn and Twitter.
+For example, each month we have our summary of What's Hot in Digital Marketing summary available to all members and our regularly updated Digital media cheat sheet to keep premium members up-to-date on the latest changes on the main digital marketing platforms like Facebook, Google, LinkedIn and Twitter.

 Sources - What happens in one minute online?

-Here are the resources we used to compile the infographic - the best sources are direct from the platforms like Facebook, Google and Twitter.
+Here are the resources we used to compile the infographic.